-And while it may come as a complete surprise to you, each of these compounds is produced as a waste product by the bacteria that live in your mouth and escapes from it when you exhale.
+And while it may come as a complete surprise to you, each of these compounds is produced as a waste product by the bacteria that live in your mouth.
+And they escape with your breath every time you exhale.

 Dentists refer to the sulfur byproducts excreted as waste by oral bacteria as "volatile sulfur compounds" (VSC's).
 And it's their presence in our breath that we detect as "bad" breath.

 [The word "volatile" describes the fact that these compounds evaporate (transform into a gas) quickly, even at normal temperatures.
 It's this property that explains how these compounds are able to escape our mouth so quickly and easily.]

 While the VSC's listed above are generally considered to be the primary causative agents of bad breath, the bacteria that live in our mouth produce other waste products too.
-Some of these compounds have their own unpleasant smell.
-They include:
+Many of these are compounds that are responsible (at least in part) for odors like:

 - Cadaverine - The smells associated with urine and decaying meat.

-- Putrescine - The compound responsible for much of the foul odor produced by decaying meat.
+- Putrescine - The foul odor that comes from rotting meat.

 - Skatole - The characteristic smell of human fecal matter.